thatsehannah/Docker-Kubernetes-The-Practical-Guide/section-8/notes/section-8.md

         entrypoint: ["php", "/var/www/html/artisan"]
     - You would add the additional setting the same way you would add it in the Dockerfile
     - Here, we're adding an entrypoint setting to **service-b**, which gives us the flexibility to a) not create a new Dockerfile, and b) to only include this setting in this particular service
+  - Not every instruction in the Dockerfile can be replicated in a docker-compose file.
+For example, the `COPY` and `RUN` instructions aren't available to use in a docker-compose file

 - In the Laravel application code, specifically the .env file, you will need to change the following entries if using multiple containers
   - DB_HOST